kumu/docs/overview/billing.md

 This means that deleting and archiving private projects _will not_ reduce your annual bill; they will only make more private projects available under your total private project limit.

 However, you can increase or decrease your private project limit at any time during the year, and this _will_ increase or decrease your next bill.
-To adjust your private project limit, go to the billing settings for your personal or organization account, and use the interface to add or subtract private projects.
+To adjust your private project limit, go to the billing settings for your personal account or organization, and use the interface to add or subtract private projects.

 ![Annual project limit](/images/billing-settings-annual-organization.png)